-Ungraduated students in the Supplemental School Year Program are eligible for inclusion in the district's average daily attendance (ADA) for the purposes of calculating Support Education Excellence in Kentucky (SEEK) funds as established by longstanding rules for attendance and funding.
-For graduated students who return during the 2021-2022 school year to take part in the Supplemental School Year Program, SEEK eligibility for each of the two semesters is tied to the completion of courses during the semester and enrollment during the entirety of the semester.
+Students in the Supplemental School Year Program, including graduated students, are eligible for inclusion in the district's average daily attendance (ADA) for the purposes of calculating Support Education Excellence in Kentucky (SEEK) funds.
+For graduated students, SEEK eligibility for each of the two semesters is tied to the completion of courses during the semester and enrollment during the entirety of the semester.
 KDE's Office of Finance and Operations will provide additional guidance outlining how to remove graduated students who do not complete the semester so their attendance is not included in SEEK funding.